We have always been driven by integrity.

 Brackneys Estate Sales has always been a family run business

 Long before Brackneys Estate Sales, Bob Brackney was a buyer and a seller.
 He planned his days around ads in the newspaper for yard, garage, moving or estate sales.
-A very hard worker, integrity driven, he had an eye for what would sell.
+A very hard worker, he had an eye for what would sell.
 After we married in 1985, we graduated into the estate sales market.
 Until 2007 we owned/operated RGB Liquidators, subsequently selling that business to move out of state.
 Our daughter married and was staying in California, so we decided to stay put.
 A year later, in 2008, we started Extraordinary Estate Services.
 We believe integrity driven is a choice built into a lifestyle.

-After working with an REO company
+After working with an REO company that wasn’t

-we expanded our services
+so integrity driven we expanded our services

 For convenience, we offered vehicle liquidation, fair market value appraisals, hoarder cleanup as well as cleaning and buyout services.
 It wasn’t unusual to hold 2-4 sales a month.
 Having multiple streams of people referring us for sales; families, attorneys, fiduciaries and realtors.
 We were busy.
 We were a service company and the needs of the people mentioned above used us for various clients needs.